 Fellowship activities such as International conventions, regional events and local events appear in the Calendar section.
-Each issue begins with a member story that answers the questions, "What was it like?"
-"What was the first connection to SA?" and "What tools of recovery are most helpful today?"
-In addition to letters and group news, Essay prints short, thoughtful articles written by members about recovery and the solution.
+Each issue has a theme and various sections to share sexaholic stories and practical tools.
+In addition to letters and group news, Essay prints short, edited articles written by members about recovery and our solution.
 The Practical Recovery Tools section features members sharing on the topic, "Exactly how I did it."
-Submissions may include meditations, poetry, and humor.
+Submissions may also include meditations, poetry, and humor.
 Essay is guided by the principles of the Twelve Steps, Twelve Traditions and Twelve Concepts.
+Each issue contains the following statement: